Field Experience Information

-The following information pertaining to field experience (practicum) applies to Teacher Candidates in the two-year Consecutive program and Concurrent Education programs only.
-It does not pertain to Candidates in the Technological Studies program who are advised separately and directly by the Field Experience Office.
+The following practicum (practice teaching) information applies to teacher candidates in the two-year Consecutive and Concurrent Education programs.
+Technological Studies teacher candidates receive separate guidance and information directly from the Field Experience Office.

 - The Greater-Essex County District School Board